E-750/GlobalLanguage/README.md

 ## Screenshots

 ![GlobalLanguageExample](https://i.ibb.co/HCYCDv3/Global-Language-Example.png)

+## Known Bugs

+- Currently not working with BetterChat

 ## Roadmap

 - Add more options for server owners

 - Add configuration file for custom messages

 ## Used By